Betta Fish Care Guide: How to Create the Optimal Environment

 Lids

-Bettas are notorious jumpers.
+Bettas are notorious jumpers and require a lid or a mesh cover.
 Some people have even trained their bettas to jump through hoops.

 In the wild, they will jump from puddle to puddle so they can escape poor water conditions or a pool that is drying up.